 OISS helps to promote international education and cultural exchange through the J-1 Exchange Visitor Program, which is administered by the U.S. Department of State (DOS).
-The purpose of the program is "to promote international educational and cultural exchange in order to develop mutual understanding between the people of the United States and other countries."

-A program extension may be granted per recommendation by the Program Sponsor as permitted under federal regulations.
+A program extension may be granted per recommendation by the program sponsor as permitted under federal regulations.

 Exchange visitors may have their program terminated for violating federal regulations which govern the program.
-Reasons for termination include:

 - willful failure to maintain required medical insurance coverage;

 - engaging in unauthorized employment;

 - failing to pursue the activities listed on Form DS-2019, or;

 - engaging in activities not authorized by the program category.